CBradsen/green-news-app/README.md

 ## Wins and Challenges
 - Used Router version 6 for the first time
-- Used Hooks for the first time
+- Used Hooks for the first time in a solo project
 - Completed the project in two days

 ### `npm start`
-To see the site for yourself, clone down this repo, and run npm install
+To see the site for yourself, clone down this repo, then type:
+<br>  run npm install
 <br> typing npm start with then launch the site...
 <br> The app will run in the development mode on your computer.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.